stumeikle/lateral/README.md

 # lateral
 toolkit and framework for rapid enterprise application development

+20200526 Version 2.0 pushed.
+Changelog and description to come.

 (2019 July -- the text and videos here are old and out of date.
 To be refreshed soon!)

 <a href="https://flic.kr/p/JARJ2o">2min video overview</a>